znep/query-coordinator/README.md

 ## Testing locally with npm link

 If you're developing locally and want to try out your changes using another project, say the `frontend` for example, you can use `npm link` to link your work with the project you're testing it in.
-For example, do link this package with the `frontend` you'd do something like this:
+For example, do link this package with the `frontend` you'd do something like this: TBD

-    cd frontend-utils
-    npm link
-    cd ../frontend
-    npm link socrata-utils

 #### Command Quick Index